 Understanding Local Economics and Trends

-Because prices can vastly vary from area to area, real estate is often considered a location-driven market.
+Because prices can vary vastly vary from area to area, real estate is often considered a location-driven market.
 This means that general rules of thumb might not be valid in every region or city.

 Also, local economics may play a role in housing demand.
 For instance, if a large company decides to move its operations to a city, that city may experience a housing boom that creates a spike in home prices.

-That said, hopeful buyers will want to pay close attention to the economic happenings and housing trends in their desired location.
+That’s why hopeful buyers will want to pay close attention to the economic happenings and housing trends in their desired location.

 The Takeaway